-LENS REPLACEMENT SURGERY IN BIRMINGHAM
+LENS REPLACEMENT SURGERY BIRMINGHAM

 The terms can be confusing.
 In the lens replacement surgery procedure, the ageing and out-of-focus natural lens in your eye is replaced with a new, clear, high-tech lens implant.
-And the treatment to restore your vision is called lens replacement or refractive lens exchange (RLE).
+The treatment to restore your vision is called lens replacement or refractive lens exchange (RLE).
 They are different names for the same treatment.

 The new, clear, high-tech lens is called an intraocular (intra = inside, ocular = the eye) implant & there are different types.
 Multifocal intraocular lenses can correct your distance vision for driving & TV, & also your near vision for reading menus & text on your phone.
 That sounds good, doesn’t it?!